 The Board of the Foundation

 The Board of the Osk.
-Huttunen Foundation is chaired by Professor Risto Nieminen (Aalto University), and the deputy chair is Professor Ismo Dunderberg (University of Helsinki), who also serves as the Board member coordinating grant matters.
+Huttunen Foundation is chaired by Academician Risto Nieminen (Aalto University), and the deputy chair is Professor Ismo Dunderberg (University of Helsinki), who also serves as the Board member coordinating grant matters.
 The third member of the Board is Professor Atte von Wright (University of Eastern Finland) and Professor Tuuli Toivonen (University of Helsinki).